B/R Football Ranks: Grading Every Major Summer 2019 Deal Completed so FarJune 24, 2019

 De Jong enjoyed the breakout season to end all breakout seasons in 2018-19, playing a major part in Ajax both getting to a Champions League semi-final and securing a domestic double.

-A tempo-setting, dictating midfielder, he dominates games from deep, combining progressive passing with progressive runs forward.
+A tempo-setting, dictating midfielder, he dominates games from deep, combining progressive passing with incisive runs forward.
 Impossible to press or harass into a corner, he has a canny knack of finding his way out of corners, marking himself out as press-resistant despite being physically quite slight.

 Already a fantastic player, he moves to the Camp Nou to put the finishing touches on his education with Sergio Busquets, one of the greatest holding midfielders ever.
 The perfect fit for player and club.